 Check and Test

-While smoke alarms and detectors are supplied by the landlord, it’s crucial that these smoke alarms are tested on a regular basis and that the smoke alarms never have the batteries removed or are covered up.
+While smoke alarms and detectors are supplied by the landlord, it’s crucial that these are tested on a regular basis and that the smoke alarms never have the batteries removed or are covered up.

 According to the UK Home Office, you are eight times more likely to die in a fire if your smoke alarms are not functioning fully.
 In addition to having your smoke alarms and detectors checked and tested, the same goes for the electrical items in the property.
 At UKSM, we carry out PAT testing and fixed wire testing (EICR), helping to minimise cases of electrocution or fire outbreaks.

 It goes without saying that being sensible can prevent a vast number of issues relating to property fires.
 Taking due care and adopting common sense is the number one way to prevent fires.